 Frequently Asked Questions about Travel

 Travelers should continue to follow CDC guidance for traveling, along with state and local travel return requirements.
-After a trip, travelers are recommended to self-monitor for COVID-19 symptoms; and isolate and get tested if you develop symptoms.
+After a trip, you should self-monitor for newly developed respiratory symptoms, and stay home and test if you develop symptoms.

 Messaging Resources about Travel